hjwp/python-conference-beginners-day/python-ecosystem.md

 **Pull Request** is Github's way of managing contributions from random developers to open source projects.
 Developer forks the main repo, makes a few commits, then does a "pull request" to ask the owner of the main repo to merge her changes.

 **Sprints** are focused periods of contributions to an open-source project, usually where people get together physically in a single room, and new contributors can get advice directly in person from the maintainer(s).
 There are usually sprints at the end of a conference!
 They're usually very welcoming to beginners...

+## Development methodologies

+**Agile software development**  Traditionally, software was developed in the "waterfall" model: requirements gathering first, then design, then build, then test.
+In the 90s, people started to try a different mode, with much shorter development cycles (weeks rather than months), aiming to get new features out in front of users as fast as possible, in smaller chunks.  **Extreme Programming (XP)** was the first, and **Scrum** is now quite popular with corporations.  **Kanban** has something to do with this too.

+**Lean Startup** is a counterpart to the agile model, where rather than taking months or years to build a fully-featured product and then trying to sell it to consumers, you instead try to build a **Minimum Viable Product**, the simplest, smallest thing that could possibly be useful, show it to users asap, and then iterate on it

+**Automated Testing** is a practice that grew out of XP, which is the idea that you can have automated tests for your software.  **unit tests** are small tests for individual little bits of your code, although you can also write end-to-end tests for the whole programming.  **TDD** (Test-Driven-Development) is the crazy idea that you can actually write tests *before* you write the actual code...